Select Page

 • A confirmed diagnosis of rheumatoid arthritis;

-• Records of treatment and results.
+• Records of treatments and results;

-Be sure to include contact information for all previous employers and dates of employment with your application, as well as performance evaluations and attendance records.
+You need to show that you are receiving regular medical treatment and following your doctor’s instructions.
+A written statement from your doctor regarding your diagnosis and outlook for your recovery is extremely helpful.
+Also, be sure to include contact information for all previous employers and dates of employment with your application, as well as performance evaluations and attendance records.

 If your rheumatoid arthritis doesn’t quite match the criteria of Social Security’s listing, you may still be approved for disability benefits if you are unable to perform consistent work.